 Here’s how to fix red frame or red border around screen issue on Android devices.
 You may face this issue if you enabled “strict mode” on your device knowingly or by mistake.
-I got the idea of writing this guide for the beginners from on of the comments at this post (thanks to him!).
+I got the idea of writing this guide for the beginners from one of the comments at this post (thanks to him!).
 It is meant for those who have just started with Android and also those who have been using an Android device but do not have time to delve deeper into its settings and other technical stuff.
 Let us see how we can fix the red border around screen of the Android devices.

 Have you ever experienced a flashing red frame on all sides of your Android phone’s screen?
 Sometimes, this red border stays for about 10-20 second and even more.
-Have you ever thought what it is and why you are seeing that read line on the four sides on your device’s display?
+Have you ever thought what it is and why you are seeing that red line on the four sides on your device’s display?
 If you are just a basic user or unfamiliar with it, you might take it for a problem with the phone’s display or LCD, a software bug, or even as an indication of some impending disaster with your phone.

 So, is that red glow around the edges of your Android phone’s screen really a serious thing to be bothered about?
 I do not think so because it is just a tiny glitch resulted from a misconfiguration on your phone’s settings and it is known as “Strict Mode”.
 It is not one of those features that are meant for normal use.
 Rather it is a developer tool to test and analyze some technical aspects of Android devices.